LibreCAD/docs/appx/build.rst

     cd ~/dev/LibreCAD-master/

 Next build LibreCAD by running qmake.
-Note that during the installation step above (brew install qt5), the binaries have not been linked to `/usr/local`.
-In order to use qmake, either:
+Note that during the installation step above (``brew install qt5``), the binaries have not been linked to `/usr/local`.
+In order to use qmake, either use the full path:

 ::

-    use the full path: ``/usr/local/Cellar/qt5/5.7.0/bin/qmake librecad.pro -r -spec macx-clang
+    /usr/local/Cellar/qt5/5.7.0/bin/qmake librecad.pro -r -spec macx-clang

-Or run ``brew link qt5 --force``, which will allow you to simply run qmake at the prompt:
+Or run ``brew link qt5 --force``, which will allow qmake to be run at the prompt:

 ::